oktadev/okta-blog/_source/_posts/2019-08-07-deploy-a-spring-boot-app-with-aws-elastic-beanstalk.md

 ## Secure The Application With Okta and OAuth 2.0

 With your application in Okta, you need to change the code to start using it.
-Okta handle the authentication for you from now on.
+Okta handles the authentication for you from now on.

 Replace the Spring Security dependency inside your `pom.xml` file with the okta dependency, which itself includes Spring Security.
 Put the following code inside the `<dependencies>` tag: